How to cancel a Dropbox individual account free trial

 If you cancel your free trial before it ends, you won’t be charged for the plan.
 When you cancel a free trial:

-- Your account will be downgraded to a free Dropbox Basic plan.
-If you signed up with a credit card, your account will be downgraded at the end of the trial period.
-If you signed up with PayPal, your account will be downgraded immediately.
+- Your account will be changed to a free Dropbox Basic plan.
+If you signed up with a credit card, your account will be changed at the end of the trial period.
+If you signed up with PayPal, your account will be changed immediately.